Gator Golf

 Gator Golf is a children's miniature golfing game.
-It was released in 1994 by the American game company Milton Bradley.
+It was released in 1994 by the American game company Milton Bradley (Currently owned by Hasbro).
 In the game, children take turns putting into the mouth of a motorized plastic alligator figure, which then flings the ball off its tail and spins around, creating a new challenge for the next player.
 Gator Golfs commercial tag line was "Gator Golf - what could be greater than playing a game of golf with a gator?"
 It was released again in 2008, then in 2009 under the "Elefun and Friends" banner.
 It was then re-released in 2019 by Goliath Games.
-The game was then re-released again in 2020 by Toy City in the UK and its name was "Gator Golfers".